 This phase is mostly about introspection, assessing your values, and regaining your self-confidence.
-However, narcissistic people are persistent and irritant.
+This is the phase you can turn to yourself.

-A narcissist will find the way to make this harder for you
+A narcissist will find a way to make this harder for you

 They can feel even the tiny changes in your behavior, and they are ready to start a fight if they notice the things are out of their control.

-A narcissist will find the way to make this harder for you, but your happiness and mental health are at stake.
+A narcissist will use all the available resources to make this harder for you, but your happiness and mental health are at stake.
 His/her behavior will only speed up the third phase.